Second-Order Asymptotically Optimal Outlier Hypothesis Testing: Conclusion

 Note that $i^*(\bx^n)$ denotes the index of the minimal scoring function (unique with high probability as we shall show) and $h(\bx^n)$ denotes the value of the second minimal value of the scoring functions.
 Using these two definitions, our proposed test in \eqref{test1outlier} is equivalently expressed as follows:

 We first analyze the misclassification error probabilities of our test $\psi_n(\cdot)$ under each hypothesis.
 Recall that we use $\bQ$ to denote a collection of $M$ distributions $(Q_1,\ldots,Q_M)$ defined on the alphabet $\calX$.
-For any pair of distributions $(\tilP_\rmN,\tilP_\rmA)$ and for each $i\in[M]$, we can upper bound the type-$i$ misclassification error probability as follows:
+For any pair of nominal and anomalous distributions $(P_\rmN,P_\rmA)$ and for each $i\in[M]$, we can upper bound the type-$i$ misclassification error probability as follows:

-where \eqref{usedefs} follows from definitions of $i^*(\bx^n)$ in \eqref{def:i*_min} and $h(\bx^n)$ in \eqref{def:defh_smin} which indicate that $\rmS_i(\bx^n)\geq h(\bx^n)>\tilde{\lambda}$ under the condition that $i^*(\bx^n)\neq i$ and $h(\bx^n)>\tilde{\lambda}$; \eqref{usehi} follows since under hypothesis $\rmH_i$, the $i$-th sequence $X_i^n$ is generated i.i.d. according to the anomalous distribution $\tilP_\rmA$ while all other sequences are generated i.i.d. according to the nominal distribution $\tilP_\rmN$; \eqref{usetypes} follows from the definitions of the scoring function $\rmS_i(\cdot)$ in \eqref{def:scoref} and $\rmG_i(\cdot)$ in \eqref{def:gi} and method of types~\cite[Chapter 11]{cover2012elements}; \eqref{useeqn} follows since for any sequence of distributions $\bQ=(Q_1,\ldots,Q_M)$ and any distribution $\tilP_\rmN$, the following equalities hold
+where \eqref{usedefs} follows from definitions of $i^*(\bx^n)$ in \eqref{def:i*_min} and $h(\bx^n)$ in \eqref{def:defh_smin} which indicate that $\rmS_i(\bx^n)\geq h(\bx^n)>\lambda$ under the condition that $i^*(\bx^n)\neq i$ and $h(\bx^n)>\lambda$; \eqref{usehi} follows since under hypothesis $\rmH_i$, the $i$-th sequence $X_i^n$ is generated i.i.d. according to the anomalous distribution $P_\rmA$ while all other sequences are generated i.i.d. according to the nominal distribution $P_\rmN$; \eqref{usetypes} follows from the definitions of the scoring function $\rmS_i(\cdot)$ in \eqref{def:scoref} and $\rmG_i(\cdot)$ in \eqref{def:gi} and method of types~\cite[Chapter 11]{cover2012elements}; \eqref{useeqn} follows since for any sequence of distributions $\bQ=(Q_1,\ldots,Q_M)$ and any distribution $\tilP_\rmN$, the following equalities hold

 \eqref{usetypesize} follows since the size of the type class $|\calT_{Q_j}^n|\leq \exp(nH(Q_j))$; \eqref{sumxi} follows since